xiaoqshou/xuyongjiande.github.io/_posts/python/2014-05-17-Python-Variables-and-Type.md

   3.1415, 1.2e5, 1.2e-5 are supported

 * String:
-  strings in Python looks like "abc" or 'abc'.
+  string in Python looks like "abc" or 'abc'.
 Sometimes you need this: "I love \\"U\\"", which makes "'" is one char of your string.
   `print -r"anything"` is allowed, every char in "anything" will be reserved.
   Another usage which looks beautiful and simple is below: